jingyibo123/sudoku_dataset/README.md

 This repo contains images of sudoku puzzles on paper shot by smartphone cameras, location of the puzzles/digits of these images.

-The original images are from this repository https://github.com/wichtounet/sudoku_dataset.
+The original images are from [this repository](https://github.com/wichtounet/sudoku_dataset) .

 ## sudoku_images
 Contains the images of puzzles listed in sudoku_images.txt and digits of the puzzle.